Blackout-FiveM/.github/profile/README.md

-# Blackout

-Welcome on the Github of Blackout on this Github you can find scripts of a **premium quality**.
+# Welcome to the Github repository of Blackout!

-Coded and optimized by our team of developers
+Here, you can find high-quality scripts developed and optimized by our team of skilled developers.

-***The scripts can not be given or resold you can only use it in your server***
+It's important to note that our scripts are **not to be given away or resold**.
+They are exclusively for use on your own server.
+This ensures that our code remains secure and only in the hands of authorized users.

+Our team is dedicated to providing **premium quality scripts** that meet the needs of our clients.
+We take pride in our work and are committed to maintaining the highest standards of excellence.

+If you have any questions or concerns about our scripts or their usage, please don't hesitate to **reach out to us**.
+We are always happy to assist you in any way we can.

 ### https://blackout.tebex.io/